HiDiYANG/ActiveContour/README.txt

 DEVELOPER MANUAL
 ================

-Functionality of active contour library are addressed as follows:
+Functionality of active contour library is addressed as follows:

 #1 GVF snake:
 conduct GVF snake to evolve initial-contour in order to detect object outline